- Nothing Necessary!

 In fact, the ENTIRE ATG system can be done entirely from home with a very affordable gym even by HOME GYM standards!

-It’s incredible how much can already be done with just what’s listed above.
+It’s incredible how much can be done with just what’s listed above, if you already have basic gym equipment…

 In general, I am not a materially-driven person.
 I split an $8000 Jeep with my wife, which we share.
 I don’t wear a watch.
 I don’t drink wine or have any other expensive habits.
 In fact, when we moved across the country earlier this year I only packed 5 pairs of clothes, a toothbrush, and my computer — that’s it!
 Starting over has never scared me, and I don’t need material things to be happy.